Chapter 33

 The example we are about to read occurred during the reign of Israel's King Ahab.
 In reading about the kingship of Ahab we discover that he did much evil in the sight of the Lord.
 To see this let us read from,

 "[29] In the thirty-eighth year of Asa king of Judah, Ahab son of Omri became king of Israel, and he reigned in Samaria over Israel twenty-two years.
 [30] Ahab son of Omri did more evil in the eyes of the LORD than any of those before him.
-[31] He not only considered it trivial to commit the sins of Jeroboam son of Nebat, but he also married Jezebel daughter of Ethbaal king of the Sidonians, and began to serve Baal and worship him.
-[32] He set up an altar for Baal in the temple of Baal that he built in Samaria.
-[33] Ahab also made an Asherah pole and did more to provoke the LORD, the God of Israel, to anger than did all the kings of Israel before him."
+[31a] He (Ahab) not only considered it trivial to commit the sins of Jeroboam son of Nebat,

 31(a) ...
 Because of King Solomon's idolatry God divided the kingdom of Israel into two.
 The name of the first kingdom was Judah.
-It only consisted of two tribes, that is Judah and Benjamin.
+It only consisted of two tribes, which were Judah and Benjamin.
 The first king of this new kingdom of Judah was Rehoboam, the son of King Solomon.
 The remaining tribes composed the second kingdom.
 This kingdom retained the name Israel.
 The first king of the new kingdom of Israel was a man named Jeroboam (see 1 Kings 12:1-24).
-In an attempt to maintain his authority and control over Israel and prevent the people of his kingdom from going to worship God at the Temple in Jerusalem, Jeroboam instituted his own form of worship.
-To see this let us read from,
+To maintain his authority and control over Israel and prevent the people of his kingdom from going to worship God at the Temple in Jerusalem, Jeroboam instituted his own form of worship.
+We find this in,

 1 Kings 12:25-30